-The Early Learning Coalition of SWFL has two part time screeners who screen preschool children throughout Collier, Glades, Hendry and Lee Counties.
+The Early Learning Coalition of SWFL has a part-time screener who works throughout Collier, Glades, Hendry and Lee Counties.

 We know from research that the development of hearing and vision abilities in children aged 2-5 is important for early learning and eventual reading achievement.
 In addition, these abilities differentiate at-risk from not-at-risk kindergartners in regard to their learning ability.